What Your CLEP Score Means

 The total score on your score report is based on two calculations:

-- Your “raw score” is the number of questions you answered correctly.
-Your raw score increases by one point for each question answered correctly and no points are gained or lost when a question is not answered or is answered incorrectly.
+- Your "raw score" is the number of questions you answered correctly.
+Your raw score increases by one point for each question answered correctly.

-You will receive your score report instantly, except if you took the College Composition with Essay exam.
-It takes three to four weeks to deliver a score report for this exam.
+You will receive an unofficial score report immediately at the test center, except if you took the College Composition exam.
+It takes 2–3 weeks to deliver a score report for this exam.

-Select the cancel scores option at the end of the exam if you do not want your exam to be reported.
+Select the cancel scores option at the end of the exam if you don't want your exam to be reported.

 - There's no way to cancel your scores once you've seen your instant score report.

-- There is no way to retrieve your score once you've cancel it.
+- There's no way to retrieve your score once you've canceled it.